It's Hurricane Season for Pets, Too. Plan Ahead.

 You should also have an emergency rescue sticker placed on the front door of your home in the event that you’re separated from your pet.
 Make sure it is visible to rescue workers, and that it includes the types of pets in your household, the number of pets in your household, the name of your veterinarian and your veterinarian's phone number.If you must evacuate with your pets, and if time allows, write "EVACUATED" across the stickers.
 The ASPCA offers free emergency stickers here.

 If you must evacuate your home in a crisis, plan for the worst-case scenario.
 If you think you may be gone for only a day, assume that you may not be allowed to return for several weeks.
-We all hope that we’ll never have to deal with a natural disaster, but here in South Florida, it’s just a matter of time.
+We all hope that we’ll never have to deal with a natural disaster, but here in Florida, it’s just a matter of time.
 Don’t be caught off guard.
 Creating an evacuation plan and a "go bag" doesn't take much effort and you (and your pets!) will be thankful for your advance preparation when the inevitable emergency comes.

 If you are trying to put your life back together after a hurricane or have more questions about this topic, trust your case to the attorneys at Stabinski Law For 45 years, we have helped people understand their rights under the law.
 Contact us by calling (305) 643-3100 or by filling out a free case evaluation form.